Last Updated on January 22, 2024 by Sharon Advik

-So what you need, If you’re doing small to medium-sized houses like most of mine are, you need a very wide lens, but you need a good wide lens that will be appropriate for your camera.
+So what you need, If you’re doing minor to medium-sized houses like most of mine are, you need a very wide lens, but you need a good wide lens that will be appropriate for your camera.

 In my case, I needed something appropriate for a full-frame lens.
 And I came across this Rokinon 14-millimeter lens.

 This is not a fisheye lens.
-In fact, while there is some distortion, it’s not extreme at all.
+While there is some distortion, it’s not extreme at all.

 But if you’re running a current version of Lightroom, with the current Lens Correction profiles in there.